The role of multiple images and model priors in measuring $H_0$ from supernova Refsdal in galaxy cluster MACS J1149.5+2223: grale time delay predictions

-If the maps were related by agMSD transformations, all the curves would be nearly identical (in the case of pure MSD they would be identical).
+If the maps were related by MSD transformations, all the curves would be identical.
 To judge the importance of agMSD one must compare the corresponding panels of Figures~\ref{denxsec} and \ref{MSDdenx}.
-The curves on the right side of both panels of Figure~\ref{MSDdenx}, at $\Delta$RA$\simlt -2$\as, show less dispersion compared to the corresponding panels in Figure~\ref{denxsec}, implying that agMSD is present in \grale~maps, and was taken out, and that the small residual differences are due to other degeneracies, mostly MpD.
-At $\Delta$RA$\simlt -2$\as~multiple images are abundant, so MpD does not have much room to play out, but is still present.
+The curves on the right side of both panels of Figure~\ref{MSDdenx}, at $\Delta$RA$\simlt -2$\as, show less dispersion compared to the corresponding panels in Figure~\ref{denxsec}, implying that agMSD is likely present in \grale~maps, and was taken out in Figure~\ref{MSDdenx}, and that the small residual differences are due to other degeneracies.
+For example, MpD, while still present, is confined to small regions between images, which are abundant at $\Delta$RA$\simlt -2$\as.

-On the left side of the panels, at $\Delta$RA$\simgt -2$\as, where the images are sparse, MpD becomes more important, diminishing the visibility of MSD, and making the density cross-sections have different shapes.
-In other words, it is the redistribution of mass between images due to MpD that accounts for most of the scatter in the curves at $\Delta$RA$\simgt -2$\as~in both panels of Figures~\ref{denxsec} and \ref{MSDdenx}.
+On the left side of the panels, at $\Delta$RA$\simgt -2$\as, where the images are sparse, MpD becomes more important, diminishing the visibility of MSD, and making the $\kappa$ cross-sections have different shapes.
+In other words, it is the redistribution of mass between images due to MpD that likely accounts for most of the scatter in the curves at $\Delta$RA$\simgt -2$\as~in both panels of Figures~\ref{denxsec} and \ref{MSDdenx}.